thomvaill/log4brains/README.md

 We recommend to store your Architecture Decision Records (ADR) next to the source code of your project, in the same git repository, to keep them in sync.

-To get started, run these commands inside your git repository's root folder:
+To get started, run these commands inside your project root folder:

 ```bash
 npm install -g log4brains
 log4brains init
 ```

-It will ask you several questions to get Log4brains properly configured for your project.
+It will ask you several questions to get Log4brains properly configured.
+It will also create the required template files and your first ADR as well.
-Then, you can start the web UI to preview your architecture knowledge base locally:
+Then, you can start the web UI to preview your knowledge base locally:

 ```bash
 log4brains preview
 ```

-In this mode, the Hot Reload feature is enabled: any change you make to a markdown file from your IDE is applied live in the UI.
+In this mode, the Hot Reload feature is enabled: any change you make to a markdown file from your IDE is applied live.

-To create a new ADR from the template, run this command:
+To create a new ADR from your template, run this command:

 ```bash
 log4brains adr new